Trump Mulls Squeezing Iran With Tougher Sanctions

 Critics of the deal accused the Obama administration of tolerating Iranian violations of the accord.
 International inspectors found that Iran last year had twice exceeded limits on stockpiles of heavy water, which is used to cool reactors producing plutonium.
 Washington chose to resolve the issue discreetly, granting Iran some time to fix the problem.
 Opponents of the accord are urging the White House to insist on a more assertive interpretation of the deal’s provisions — and appear to have found a receptive audience.

 Administration officials said they are now looking at holding Iran’s feet to the fire over every breach, however small.
-One option under consideration is “an incredibly strict implementation” of the deal, the senior official said.
+One option under consideration is an “incredibly strict implementation” of the deal, the senior official said.

 But the official added that the administration “was not inconsiderate of the ramifications of the deal” and was carefully weighing the benefits and the risks of a different approach.

 The Obama administration, facing complaints from Iran that it was not seeing the promised economic benefits from the accord, had embarked on “road shows” to reassure European governments and foreign companies that non-U.S. investors could return to the Iranian market without necessarily running afoul of U.S. sanctions.
-Rouhani is facing an electoral challenge from a hardline favorite of the mullahs, and needs to sell the deal as a success to win reelection next month.
+Rouhani is facing an electoral challenge from a hard-line favorite of the mullahs and needs to sell the deal as a success to win re-election next month.

-But the road shows convinced few: Banks in particular are leery of diving back into the Iranian market when U.S. sanctions could suddenly snap back, or be expanded to other parts of the economy.
+But the road shows convinced few: Banks in particular are leery of diving back into the Iranian market when U.S. sanctions could suddenly snap back or be expanded to other parts of the economy.

-“It’s not surprising to me that financial institutions all over the world are hesitant to re-engage with Iran,” said Danny Glaser, a former senior Treasury official under the Obama administration who crafted hard-hitting sanctions that preceded the nuclear agreement.
+“It’s not surprising to me that financial institutions all over the world are hesitant to re-engage with Iran,” said Daniel Glaser, a former senior Treasury official under the Obama administration who crafted hard-hitting sanctions that preceded the nuclear agreement.

 Since Trump took office, the outreach effort has been abandoned.